esyede/rakit/packages/docs/data/packages.md

 ];
 ```

-By using the `path:` prefix, you can specify an absolute path for the package.
+The `path:` prefix takes an absolute path.

 <a id="packages--autoloading"></a>

 ## Packages & Autoloading

-Usually, the package's `boot.php` file only contains autoloading registration.
-So, you can define the mapping of classes belonging to the package via the configuration array in `application/packages.php`.
-Here's how:
+When `boot.php` would only register classes, the mapping can go straight into `application/packages.php`:

 #### Defining autoloader mapping for a package: